 And listen up well-meaning perfectionists, stop getting in your own way and relax.
 Your new mantra is progress, not perfection.
 You don’t have to do these things 100% to see the benefit.
 In truth, perfectionism is really a desperate attempt at creating certainty—which doesn’t exist.
 It drains our life force, pisses off your soul and sucks the collagen out of our faces (or does that just happen to me?!).
 For the majority of us, when we start from an extreme place and seek extreme results, we set ourselves up for extreme disappointment.

 Simplicity.
 Ease.
 Grace.
 Let the turtle be your guide.
 Slow and steady, my glorious friend.
 From a spiritual perspective there is no race, anyway.
 There’s only growing.

 6 Self-Care Tips for the Gentle Soul

-With the holidays around the corner, this is a perfect time to ease into healthy practices that nurture your body and feed your spirit.
+Now is a perfect time to ease into healthy practices that nurture your body and feed your spirit.
 Pick one or two points to focus on this month.
 Keep in mind that these suggestions aren’t about “never” doing something ever again.
 If you slip, congratulations!
 You’re HUMAN.
 Ask yourself why and just listen for the answers.
 And if these tips work for you, keep practicing them one glorious day at a time!